 Support residents living in our communities to demonstrate how rental policies and practices can result in support for people impacted by the criminal legal system.

-New Course on the Housing and Criminal Legal System Intersection
+Course on the Housing and Criminal Legal System Intersection

 Our educational course: Housing People Impacted by the Criminal Legal System launched in partnership with The Fair Housing Justice Center, The Fortune Society, Local Initiatives Support Corporation and The Vera Institute of Justice.
 The course is tailored to housing providers, service providers, advocates and other stakeholders looking to support and create homes for residents whose lives have been impacted by the criminal legal system.
 Learn more.